Hokky Caraka

-Hokky Caraka Bintang Brilliant (born 21 August 2004) is an Indonesian professional footballer who plays as a forward for Liga 1 club PSS Sleman and the Indonesia national under-20 team.
+Hokky Caraka Bintang Briliant (born 21 August 2004) is an Indonesian professional footballer who plays as a forward for Super League club Persita Tangerang and the Indonesia national team.

 Club career

 PSS Sleman

 He was signed for PSS Sleman to play in Liga 1 in the 2021 season.
 Hokky made his professional league debut on 25 September 2021 in a match against Madura United at the Gelora Bung Karno Madya Stadium, Jakarta.

 International career

-On 30 May 2022, Caraka made his debut for an Indonesian youth team against a Venezuela U-20 squad in the 2022 Maurice Revello Tournament in France.
+On 30 May 2022, Hokky made his debut for an Indonesian youth team against a Venezuela U-20 squad in the 2022 Maurice Revello Tournament in France.

 On 4 July 2022, Caraka scored a quatrick against Brunei U-19 in a 7–0 win in the 2022 AFF U-19 Youth Championship.

 On 14 September 2022, Hokky scored a hattrick against Timor-Leste U-20, in a 4–0 win in the 2023 AFC U-20 Asian Cup qualification.
 In October 2022, it was reported that Hokky received a call-up from the Indonesia U-20 for a training camp, in Turkey and Spain.

+In October 2023, Hokky received a call up to the senior team.
+He would make his debut on 12 October 2023, against Brunei in the 2026 FIFA World Cup qualifiers first leg in a 6–0 victory.
+Few days later, Hokky would scored a brace in the second leg.

+Hokky was named in the final squad for the 2023 AFC Asian Cup tournament.
+He would play in only one game against Vietnam in a 1–0 win.

+On 25 November 2024, Hokky received a called-up to the preliminary squad to the Indonesia national team for the 2024 ASEAN Championship.